Steam locomotive: Boiler

 The fire-tube boiler was standard practice for steam locomotive.
 Although other types of boiler were evaluated they were not widely used, except for some 1,000 locomotives in Hungary which used the water-tube Brotan boiler.

-A boiler consists of a firebox where the fuel is burned, a barrel where water is turned into steam and a smokebox which is kept at a slightly lower pressure than outside the firebox.
+A boiler consists of a firebox where the fuel is burned, a barrel where water is turned into steam, and a smokebox which is kept at a slightly lower pressure than outside the firebox.

-Solid fuel, such as wood, coal or coke, is thrown into the firebox through a door by a fireman, onto a set of grates which hold the fuel in a bed as it burns.
+Solid fuel, such as wood, coal or coke, is either thrown into the firebox through a door by a fireman, onto a set of grates which hold the fuel in a bed as it burns, or in some cases, introduced to the firebox via a mechanical stoker.
 Ash falls through the grate into an ashpan.
 If oil is used as the fuel, a door is needed for adjusting the air flow, maintaining the firebox, and cleaning the oil jets.

 The fire-tube boiler has internal tubes connecting the firebox to the smokebox through which the combustion gases flow transferring heat to the water.
 All the tubes together provide a large contact area, called the tube heating surface, between the gas and water in the boiler.
 Boiler water surrounds the firebox to stop the metal from becoming too hot.
 This is another area where the gas transfers heat to the water and is called the firebox heating surface.
 Ash and char collect in the smokebox as the gas gets drawn up the chimney (stack or smokestack in the US) by the exhaust steam from the cylinders.

-The pressure in the boiler has to be monitored using a gauge mounted in the cab.
+The pressure in the boiler has to be monitored using a steam gauge mounted in the cab.
 Steam pressure can be released manually by the driver or fireman.
 If the pressure reaches the boiler's design working limit, a safety valve opens automatically to reduce the pressure and avoid a catastrophic accident.

 The exhaust steam from the engine cylinders shoots out of a nozzle pointing up the chimney in the smokebox.
 The steam entrains or drags the smokebox gases with it which maintains a lower pressure in the smokebox than that under the firebox grate.
 This pressure difference causes air to flow up through the coal bed and keeps the fire burning.